PendulumOscillation denotes the cyclic transformation between two forms of energy. Let's have a closer look at the processes of a mechanical system:

 Electrical circuit consisting of an inductor and a capacitor:

 Frequency of a LC oscillatorThe frequency of a lossless LC circuit is given by:

 f0 - frequency, L - inductance, C - capacitance

-The capacitors and inductors used at our electric vehicle won't be free of losses.
+Capacitors and inductors are never free of losses.
 The largest "handbrake" for the electric current is the ohmic resistance of the inductor's wire.
 It can be symbolized by an ohmic resistor being connected in series.

 Electrical circuit consisting of an ohmic resistor (R), an inductor (L) and a capacitor (C).
 That's why an arrangement like this is called a RLC circuit.

 The resistor converts permanently electrical energy into thermal energy which is extracted from the system.
 Hence the maximal voltage respectively the maximal current through the devices decreases permanently until the whole energy is transformed into heat.
 For the resonance frequency we get:

 fr - resonance frequency, L - inductance, C - capacitance, R - resistance